PRP Effectiveness in Knee Osteoarthritis (PRP)

 Time Frame: Baseline, 6-month

-Distal femoral cartilage thickness will be evaluated by the same clinician using the MyLab60 model ultrasonography device and high-resolution 7-12 MHz linear probe available in our clinic.
-During the measurement, patients will be positioned in the prone position with their knees in full flexion and ankles in neutral to examine the distal femoral cartilage, and the probe will be placed in the axial position in the suprapatellar area at the outer edge of the patella.
-After the distal femoral cartilage is anechogenically imaged between the hyperechogenic bony cortex and suprapatellar fat, the distance between the thin hyperechoic line of the synovial cavity on the stratified face and the hyperechoic sharp line on the bony face of the cartilage will be measured and recorded as the thickness of the cartilage.
-Cartilage thickness measurements for each intervention knee will be recorded by recording three measurements from the midpoint: lateral condyle, intercondylar area and medial condyle.
+Distal femoral cartilage thickness will be evaluated by the same clinician.
+We will use the MyLab60 model ultrasonography device and a high-resolution 7-12 MHz linear probe available in our clinic.
+During measurement, patients will be prone with knees in full flexion and ankles in neutral.
+The probe will be placed axially in the suprapatellar area at the outer edge of the patella.
+The distal femoral cartilage will be imaged anechogenically between the hyperechogenic bony cortex and suprapatellar fat.
+Next, we will measure the distance between the thin hyperechoic line of the synovial cavity on the stratified face and the hyperechoic sharp line on the bony face of the cartilage.
+This will be recorded as the thickness of the cartilage.
+For each intervention knee, cartilage thickness will be determined by recording three measurements from the midpoint: lateral condyle, intercondylar area, and medial condyle.

 Baseline, 6-month